XPRNetwork/ts-smart-contract-docs/src/introduction/overview.md

 Proton Smart Contracts use [AssemblyScript](https://www.assemblyscript.org/), a state of the art extension to [Typescript](https://www.typescriptlang.org/) that:
 1. builds to high performance WASM
 2. adds native types like u8, u16, u32, u64
-3. integrates with the existing Web ecosystem
+3. integrates with the existing web ecosystem

 ## Basic Smart Contract
 A simple Proton smart contract has the structure: